lighthouse-labs/promises-exercises/README.md

 ## Using

-You can fill in the tests in the answer directory.
+For these exercises, you only need to go the `/answers` directory and implement the functions as directed.
+Once correctly implemented, all the test suites should pass.

-* Run `npm test` to run the whole test suite
+* Run `npm test` to run all the test suites.
-* Run `npm start` to watch the whole test suite.
+* Run `npm start` to watch all the test suites.

+Or, you can run only the test suites for any exercise using the commands below.

 ## Outline

 `npm run warmup` - Create promises with Promise.resolve, Promise.reject, and the Promise constructor.
+`npm run and-then` - Coming Soon!